 Dietary supplements are not regulated like medicines in the United States – they do not have to be proven effective (or even safe) before being sold, although there are limits on what they’re allowed to claim they can do.
 If you are thinking about taking any type of nutritional supplement, talk to your health care team.
 They can help you decide which ones you can use safely while avoiding those that might be harmful.

 If melanoma does come back at some point, your treatment options will depend on where the cancer is, what treatments you’ve had before, and your overall health.
 For more on how recurrent cancer is treated, see Treatment of Melanoma Skin Cancer by Stage.
-For more general information on dealing with a recurrence, you might also want to read our section about Understanding Recurrence.
+For more general information on dealing with a recurrence, see Understanding Recurrence.

 People who’ve had melanoma can still get other cancers.
-In fact, melanoma survivors are at higher risk for getting some other types of cancer.
-Learn more in Second Cancers After Melanoma Skin Cancer.
+In fact, melanoma survivors are at higher risk for getting some other types of cancer:

 Some amount of feeling depressed, anxious, or worried is normal when melanoma is a part of your life.
 Some people are affected more than others.
 But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.
 Learn more in Life After Cancer.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.